Code-Institute-Submissions/Discover-Malta/README.md

 * JQueryUI documentation for tips on how to use certain functions.
 * Codepen.io to see how to add a scroll to top button.
 * Medium for an article on adding smooth scrolling to anchor points.
+* [Google Maps Javacsript API](https://developers.google.com/maps/documentation/javascript/overview) and [Google Places API](https://developers.google.com/places/web-service/overview) documentation for adding the APIs to the site.
+* [EmailJS](https://www.emailjs.com/docs/) documentation for adding this to the site.

 # Acknowledgements